sachinsenal0x64/fixarr/README.md

 ```

-IF YOU WANT TO MAKE RUN AS STANDALONE EXE AND MORE FASTER YOU CAN USE NUITKA TO COMPILE CODE INTO C LANG
+IF YOU WANT TO MAKE RUN AS STANDALONE EXE AND MORE FASTER YOU CAN USE NUITKA TO COMPILE CODE INTO C

 ```compile